Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-In this paper, we only consider the case $\cC_\otimes = \cat{dgCat}_k$, the $\infty$-category of cocomplete $k$-linear dg categories, with morphisms given by left adjoint (i.e. cocomplete) functors.
-We now specialize to this case. \begin{exmp} Any compactly generated dg category $\cat{C}=\Ind(\cat{C}^\omega)\in \cat{dgCat}_k$ is dualizable, with dual given by taking the opposite of compact generators $\cat{C}^\vee=\Ind(\cat{C}^{\omega,op})$.
-Thus we may speak of its dimension and traces of its endofunctors, which are endomorphisms of the unit, i.e. \emph{chain complexes}
+In this paper, we consider the $\infty$-category $\cat{C}_\otimes = \cat{dgCat}_k$ of presentable (i.e. cocomplete) $k$-linear dg categories, with morphisms given by colimit-preserving (i.e. continuous, or left adjoint) functors, with monoidal product the Lurie tensor product.
+We now specialize to this setting. \begin{exmp} Any presentable compactly generated dg category $\cat{C}=\Ind(\cat{C}^\omega)\in \cat{dgCat}_k$ is dualizable, with dual given by taking the ind-completion of the opposite of compact objects $\cat{C}^\vee=\Ind(\cat{C}^{\omega,op})$.
+Thus we may speak of traces of its endofunctors, which are endomorphisms of the unit, i.e. \emph{chain complexes}

-Furthermore, note that a morphism of pairs is a functor that has a \emph{continuous} right adjoint, or equivalently for compactly generated categories, a functor which preserves compact objects. \end{exmp}
+Furthermore, note that a right dualizable morphism of presentable compactly generated dg categories must have a \emph{colimit-preserving} right adjoint, or equivalently is a functor which preserves compact objects. \end{exmp}